ReniltoSilva/To-do-List-2.0/README.md

 FUTURE FUNCTIONALITIES AND THINGS TO FIX

-- Save all information in local Storage
 - Fix some CSS issues
-- Fix night mode button when it's on night mode
+- Add night mode button when it's on night mode
 - User to be able to change background etc